 - The corporation is exempt from taxation.

-- Tax-exempt corporations are prohibited from paying dividends
+- Tax-exempt corporations are prohibited from paying dividends.

-- Upon dissolution, corporate assets must generally be distributed to another qualified non profit group.
+- Upon dissolution, corporate assets must generally be distributed to another qualified nonprofit group.

 - Significant filing requirements may exist at both the State and Federal level to establish and maintain tax-exempt status.

-- A non profit may be prohibited from engaging in certain activities, including participating in political campaigns and substantial engagement in lobbying activities.
+- A nonprofit may be prohibited from engaging in certain activities, including participating in political campaigns and substantial engagement in lobbying activities.

 Where a business provides a professional service, most states have special filing requirements when incorporating.
 Professional services typically include:

-- Physicians / Doctors
+- Physicians or Doctors

-- Attorneys / Law Firms
+- Attorneys or Law Firms

-- Accounting Professionals / CPAs
+- Accounting Professionals or CPAs

-- and other licensed professionals
+- And other licensed professionals

 Corporate filing requirements can vary and may be more or less expansive depending on your state.